NEXT UP ON this.

 ‘[The industry has] been transformed into an international automotive design powerhouse, designing vehicles for Australia and Asia, as well as autonomous vehicles for applications beyond personal passenger transport,’ Prof. Hapgood explains.

-Last year, South Australia confirmed a $10 million investment into driverless cars to transform the economy. ‘[It] depends on our ability to adopt new ways of doing things, using advanced technologies to build globally competitive, high-value firms and sustainable, well-paid jobs’ transport minister, Stephen Mullighan said in a statement.
+In 2016, South Australia confirmed a $10 million investment into driverless cars to transform the economy. ‘[It] depends on our ability to adopt new ways of doing things, using advanced technologies to build globally competitive, high-value firms and sustainable, well-paid jobs,’ transport minister, Stephen Mullighan said in a statement.

 'We have advances in almost every material – concretes, metals, timber, steel – that are allowing us to change the basis of the designs.
 All of this is leading to a surge of creativity and innovation in almost every field of engineering'